Geoff Klein

 Geoff Klein (born March 24, 1978) is a Canadian film and television editor and director from Montreal, Quebec.
 He is most noted for his work as an editor on the 2024 documentary film I Shall Not Hate, for which he received a Canadian Screen Award nomination for Best Editing in a Documentary at the 13th Canadian Screen Awards in 2025.

 He was previously nominated for Best Editing in a Documentary Program or Series at the 5th Canadian Screen Awards in 2017 for his work on Interrupt This Program.

 He directed two low-budget horror films, Bikini Girls on Ice in 2009 and Pinup Dolls on Ice in 2013.

-His other credits as an editor have included the films Pink Lake, The Corruption of Divine Providence, Woodland Grey, Polaris and The Switch.
+His other credits as an editor have included the films Pink Lake, The Corruption of Divine Providence, Woodland Grey, Polaris, The Switch and Romin.